 We strive for your satisfaction.
 By sharing your evaluation of all digital government services and information, we will use them to improve your experience and raise the efficiency of what is provided to you.
 Contact us and share your information, knowing that your message will be shared with the highest privacy standards.
 You can also submit your complaints about various sectors and services:

 If you have any concerns or complaints about the work of any government agency that did not provide you with a good quality service, please submit your complaint on the Platform for communication with the Leadership (Tawasel).

 The Government seeks to provide excellent services and, in so doing, welcomes feedback from its citizens and residents.
 One way for you as a citizen or resident to voice your concerns is by submitting a petition.
-Petitions can be submitted by anybody who is a citizen or resident in Saudi Arabia.
+Petitions can be submitted by anybody who is a citizen or resident of Saudi Arabia.
 It is a request through which you can ask the Shura Council to take or not to take a specific action.
-For example, you can submit any ideas or suggestions to modify existing legislation, suggest new ones, raise issues of legal issues or share relevant ideas in other areas.
+For example, you can submit any ideas or suggestions to modify existing legislation, suggest new ones, raise issues of legal issues, or share relevant ideas in other areas.
 The petitions received are dealt with in accordance with the Council's work regulations.
 You can visit the National Portal or the Shura Council e-Petitions portal to submit a petition.
 Once you log in to the portal (using the National Digital ID provided by the National Information Center), you can submit a new petition or check the status of your previously submitted petitions and the decisions made.

 Co-Creation and Innovative Ideas

 With your innovations, we grow, and with your creative ideas, we achieve!
 Share your innovative solutions

 that will contribute to the challenges faced by the public and private sectors.
 Be part of the change we aim to achieve through our Kingdom’s Vision 2030 of greatness and prosperity.